wtgee/KeckDRPFramework/docs/keckdrpframework/startup_scripts.rst

 All the files in the specified directory will be ingested if they match the infiles pattern, and a ``next_file`` event will be triggered for each of them.
-If ``-m -W`` are specified in the command line, the framework will continue to monitor the directory, and trigger a ``next_file`` event for each new file.
+If ``-m -W`` are specified in the command line, the framework will continue to monitor the directory, and trigger the default ingestion event for each new file.
+See previous section for a description of the default event.

 Starting the framework processing engine with no files
 ------------------------------------------------------